Loiy2002-SW/TunifyPlatform/README.md

 - **User Login and Logout**: Provides authentication and session management for users.
 - **Role Management**: Supports user roles and claims for authorization.
 - **Session Management**: Handles user sessions and token-based authentication.

+# Lab 15: JWT Authentication and Authorization

+## Setup JWT Authentication
+1. Install `Microsoft.AspNetCore.Authentication.JwtBearer` package.
+2. Configure JWT authentication in `Program.cs`.
+3. Implement `JwtTokenService` for token creation and validation.

+## Secure API Endpoints
+1. Add `[Authorize]` attributes to secure API endpoints.
+2. Use role-based and policy-based authorization as needed.

+## Manage Roles and Claims
+1. Seed initial roles and a default admin user in `TunifyDbContext`.
+2. Assign roles and claims to users and secure endpoints based on these roles.